The lady doth protest too much, methinks: In Hamlet

 The line is in iambic pentameter.
 It is found in Act III, Scene II of Hamlet, where it is spoken by Hamlet's mother Queen Gertrude.
 Hamlet believes that his father the king was murdered by his uncle Claudius, who then married Gertrude.
 Hamlet stages the play Murder of Gonzago which follows a similar sequence of events, to test whether viewing it will trigger a guilty conscience in Claudius.

 Hamlet, Gertrude, Claudius, and others watch the play-within-the-play, in which the Player Queen declares in flowery language that she will never remarry if her husband dies.
 Hamlet then turns to his mother and asks her, "Madam, how like you this play?"
 She replies, "The lady doth protest too much, methinks", meaning that the Player Queen's declarations of love and fidelity are too excessive and insistent to be credible.

-The quotation comes from the Second Quarto edition of the play, while later versions include the simpler line, "The lady protests too much, methinks".
+The quotation comes from the Second Quarto edition of the play, while the later First Folio uses the simpler line, "The Lady protests to much me thinkes."
+The first printed edition, the First Quarto, reads "The Lady protests too much."